xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

   * a family of simple reference initial conditions (for example, mildly inhomogeneous and nearly flat configurations without extreme fine tuning).

 * A larger DeltaS_IC(m) indicates stronger reliance on special initial conditions rather than a dynamical mechanism.

+* The construction of DeltaS_IC(m) is required to be compatible with the IC_TensionFunctional_BB family defined in Q044 at matching resolution.

 5. Inflation-mechanism mismatch observable